CleverRaven/Cataclysm-DDA/lore-background.md

 Note: Canon date of game start is  April 30th, in "YEAR", which equals the IRL year the game world was created +1.

+#### YEAR -25
+- **March**: An interdimensional traveler from an alternate earth crash lands a portal traveling vessel in the American Midwest.
+The traveler dies, the vessel is appropriated by the US government and starts a chain of research.
+The technology is very similar to Earth tech of the 1990s, but the actual dimensional travelling technology is as-yet undeveloped, and there are examples of equivalent but divergent robotics technologies: there is a simple but functional robotic exoskeleton on board, damaged in the crash.

 #### YEAR -15
-- **March**: An interdimensional traveler from an alternate earth crash lands a portal traveling vessel in the American Midwest.
-The traveler dies, the vessel is appropriated by the US government and starts a chain of research into dimensional travel.
+- Research into pilotable robot exoskeletons results in the first large production robotic suit for cargo handling.
+It remains prohibitively expensive for most applications.

 #### YEAR -12
 - **September**: A stable portal is opened, and a creature from the netherum breaks through, destroying a large portion of a DARPA lab.
 The facility auto-destruct is engaged and the event disguised as a mine collapse.
 The government puts a hard limit on acceptable portal research, particularly the creation of stable portals.